 1. The Dalmore

-The Dalmore comes with an ABV rating of 40% so it’s a fairly powerful mix of scotch whiskey.
+The Dalmore comes with an ABV rating of 40% so it’s a fairly powerful mix of scotch whisky.

-The Dalmore scotch whiskey has a very rich overall body to it and provides a very sophisticated and crisp [ taste to anyone that is interested in having a refreshing glass of scotch whiskey that’s made with premium ingredients.
-Price: $75.00
+The Dalmore scotch whiskey has a very rich overall body to it and provides a very sophisticated and crisp [ taste to anyone that is interested in having a refreshing glass of scotch whisky that’s made with premium ingredients.

-Suntory Whisky Yamazaki Single Malt Whisky is a very popular single malt scotch whiskey that is known in Japan.
+Suntory Whisky Yamazaki Single Malt Whisky is a very popular single malt scotch whisky that is known in Japan.

 Suntory Whisky Yamazaki Single Malt Whisky has a rich and experienced taste that is suited for those who take their whiskey seriously, Suntory Whisky Yamazaki Single Malt Whisky is made in the famous Suntory distilleries which have gained prominence in Japan over the recent years.